-The interest inspired by the Camassa-Holm (CH) equation and its singular peakon solutions [1] prompted the search for other integrable equations with similar properties.
-An integrable peakon equation with cubic nonlinearities was first discovered by Qiao [12] and studied further in e.g. [13, 14].
-Another equation with cubic nonlinearities was introduced by V. Novikov in [10].
-The Lax pair for Novikov's equation is given in [7].
-In fact the Qiao equation together with the CH equation belong to the bi-Hamiltonian hierarchy of equations described by Fokas and Fuchssteiner [4].
-It is known that the Qiao equation has a distinctive W/M-shape travelling wave solution [12, 13].
-The peakons of Novikov's equation were studied in [8] while 2+1 dimensional generalizations of Qiao's hierarchy are studied in [3].
-Single and, mutil-peakon dynamics, weak kink, kink-peakon, and stability analysis of the Qiao equation were studied in [15] and [5], while other types of solitons are studied in [9].
-Results for the CH and related equations are available in the monographs [6, 2, 11] and the references therein.
-Equation (1) may also be written as
+The interest inspired by the Camassa-Holm (CH) equation and its singular peakon solutions [1] prompted search for other integrable equations with similar properties.
+An integrable peakon equation with cubic nonlinearities has been discovered first by Qiao [11] and studied further e.g. in [12, 13].
+Another equation with cubic nonlinearities has been found by V. Novikov [9].
+The Lax pair for the Novikov's equation is given in [7], (see also a remark on the peakons of Qiao's equation in [7]).
+Actually the Qiao's equation together with the CH equation belong to the bi-Hamiltonian hierarchy of equations described by Fokas and Fuchssteiner [4].
+The Qiao's equation has a distinctive W/M-shape travelling